-This holiday season physical gatherings with your friends and family are cancelled due to COVID, but that doesn’t mean celebrations (and drinks) are, too.
-Within our households or over long video calls, lots of us are planning to use the end-of-year festivities to raise your glasses and forget about how terrible 2020 has been to the world.
+Even though some end-of-summer festivities might be limited this year, that doesn’t mean celebrations (and drinks) are, too.
+Within our households or over video calls, lots of us are planning to raise our glasses and forget about how terrible 2021 has been to the world.

 It’d be nice if we could do all that without a horrible, head-wracking hangover, though.

 Before you start scheduling some recovery time on your calendar, know you can try to avoid them, and but if things get rough, you might be able to make that bottle-ache a bit milder.
 But that’s the best-case scenario, because we’re sorry to tell you one cold, hard fact: there is no cure for hangovers.
 Like, none.
 Zero.

 What do you mean there’s no cure for hangovers?

 Exactly that, actually.
 For starters, science still doesn’t quite know what causes a hangover.
 Literature on the subject has identified three possible culprits: the direct effect of alcohol on the brain and other organs, the effects of alcohol withdrawal from these organs; and other non-alcoholic factors, such as the physiological effects of compounds created when the body processes alcohol, like methanol.